 The SICK PSIRT manages the inspection, internal coordination and disclosure of security vulnerabilities.
-A safety note is issued for confirmed vulnerabilities as soon as a solution is available.
-If the situation requires, a safety notes with the measures to be taken is sent out before an update is available.
+A security advisory is issued for confirmed vulnerabilities as soon as a solution is available.
+If the situation requires, a security advisory with the measures to be taken is sent out before an update is available.

 Handling vulnerabilities is described in document “Vulnerability Handling Guideline”.

 The SICK PSIRT aims to process every vulnerability with confidentiality and professionalism together with the respective reporters.
 Neither a non-disclosure agreement (NDA) nor another type of contract is necessary or a requirement for collaboration.